RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     ```
     Notice how the words you type change in the editor.
 Once a word is recognized as a reserved word or a data item, its color changes.
 If a line of code contains invalid COBOL syntax, a red cross appears to the left of the line and the word is underlined with a wavy red line.

-    Also, Content Assist automatically displays a pop-up with suggested keywords and names of data items appears as you type.
+    Also, Content Assist automatically displays a pop-up with suggested keywords and names of data items appear as you type.

 4. Change the line to:
     ```